bbauska/meta-react-basics/README.md

 }
 ```

-... if you used the Babel transpiler to transpile this JSX syntactic
+<p>... if you used the Babel transpiler to transpile this JSX syntactic
 sugar code down to plain JavaScript code, you'd get back some unusual
-code:
+code:</p>

 ```
 "use strict";